bitcoin/bitcoin/doc/i2p.md

 ## Run Bitcoin Core with an I2P router (proxy)

 A running I2P router (proxy) is required with the [SAM](https://geti2p.net/en/docs/api/samv3) application bridge enabled.
-Options include:
+The following routers are recommended for use with Bitcoin Core:

 - [i2prouter (I2P Router)](https://geti2p.net), the official implementation in
   Java.
 The SAM bridge is not enabled by default; it must be started manually,